Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 16 Post Test

 Which of the following statements about American public opinion is most accurate?

-A majority of Americans regularly say they would prefer a larger government with more services, and polls also reveal strong support for increasing spending on nearly every government program.
+A. A majority of Americans regularly say they would prefer a smaller government with fewer services, and polls also reveal strong support for cutting nearly every government program.

 Question #56